 Mood and Food: How Does Food Affect You?

 We should understand that the phrase “you are what you eat” also relates to your mood and mental health.
-Everything you eat affects your brain, so unhealthy choices affect how you feel and perform.
+Everything you eat affects your brain, so unhealthy choices affect your feelings and performance.
 Your brain is always “on.”
 It looks after your thoughts and movements, breathing, and heartbeat.
 It works hard 24 hours a day, even when you’re sleeping.
 That’s why feeding your brain with a constant fuel supply is necessary.
 We can get that “fuel” from the foods we eat.

 The Effects of Food On Our Body:

 You won’t feel best if your diet isn’t balanced with healthy foods.
-To have more energy, a better mood, and adequately regulated hormones, eating foods rich in nutrients is crucial.
-Even better, research suggests that foods like salmon, which is high in B12 and Omega 3 fatty acids, can help control mood disorders.
+Eating foods rich in nutrients is crucial to have more energy, a better mood, and adequately regulated hormones.
+Even better, research suggests that foods like salmon, high in B12 and Omega 3 fatty acids, can help control mood disorders.
 Low-quality food contains fewer nutrients and even affects the chemistry of your body.
 That’s why you should choose a healthy and balanced diet.

 Weight and Chronic Conditions:

-Obesity causes various chronic diseases such as diabetes, heart disease, high cholesterol, stroke, heart attack, etc. Overweight men are more prone to develop knee osteoarthritis, excessive back pain, ankle pain, and foot pain than women.
-Your body requires specific vitamins, nutrients, and proper fuel to function correctly.
+Obesity causes chronic diseases such as diabetes, heart disease, high cholesterol, stroke, heart attack, etc. Overweight men are more prone to develop knee osteoarthritis, excessive back pain, ankle pain, and foot pain than women.
+Your body needs specific vitamins, nutrients, and fuel to function correctly.
 A single nutrient deficiency can cause neuropathy, aches, and other issues.

 You Are What You Eat, True or Not?